How to Stop Your Horse Snatching at the Reins

 Sometimes the problem can occur simply because flies are bothering the horse, or because a piece of tack (e.g. a flash) has become loose and is flapping around within reach of the horse’s teeth!

 However, snatching at the contact can be a habit that the horse has formed due to incorrect or sloppy training and usually occurs during general riding and training, not just during a test.

 So, how do you stop your horse from snatching at the reins?

 When and why does the horse snatch at the reins?

-When trying to stop your horse from snatching at the reins, the most suitable course of action firstly involves keeping calm, and secondly, analysing exactly in what type of situation the habit manifests itself.
+When trying to stop your horse from snatching at the reins, the most suitable course of action firstly involves keeping calm, and secondly, analyzing exactly in what type of situation the habit manifests itself.

 For example, some horses may snatch the reins in the following situations: